syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Sections.md

 Dim paraText As String = "AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company."
 'Appends the text to the created paragraph paragraph.AppendText(paraText)
+'Sets the page size for a section section.PageSetup.PageSize = PageSize.A4;
 'Sets the page orientation as portrait section.PageSetup.Orientation = PageOrientation.Portrait
 'Adds the new section to the document